Bioconjugation

 Bioconjugation is a chemical strategy to form a stable covalent link between two molecules, at least one of which is a biomolecule.
-Methods to conjugate biomolecules are applied in various field, including medicine, diagnostics, biocatalysis and materials.
-Synthetically modified biomolecules can have diverse functionalities, such as tracking cellular events, revealing enzyme function, determining protein biodistribution, imaging specific biomarkers, and delivering drugs to targeted cells.
+Methods to conjugate biomolecules are applied in various fields, including medicine, diagnostics, biocatalysis and materials.
+Synthetically modified biomolecules can have diverse functionalities, such as tracking cellular events, revealing enzyme function, determining protein biodistribution, imaging specific biomarkers, vaccination and delivering drugs to targeted cells.

 Bioconjugation is a crucial strategy that links these modified biomolecules with different substrates.
 Besides applications in biomedical research, bioconjugation has recently also gained importance in nanotechnology such as bioconjugated quantum dots.

-The most common types of bioconjugation include coupling of a small molecule (such as biotin or a fluorescent dye) to a protein.
+The most common types of bioconjugation include coupling of a small molecule (such as biotin, a fluorescent dye, or a pharmaceutical drug) to a protein.
 Antibody-drug conjugates such as Brentuximab vedotin and Gemtuzumab ozogamicin are examples falling into this category.
 Other less common molecules used in bioconjugation are oligosaccharides, nucleic acids, synthetic polymers such as polyethylene glycol, and carbon nanotubes.
-Protein-protein conjugations, such as the coupling of an antibody to an enzyme, or the linkage of protein complexes, is also facilitated via bioconjugations.
+Protein-protein conjugations, such as the coupling of an antibody to an enzyme, or the linkage of protein complexes, are also facilitated via bioconjugations.

 Common Bioconjugation Reactions

 Synthesis of bioconjugates involves a variety of challenges, ranging from the simple and nonspecific use of a fluorescent dye marker to the complex design of antibody drug conjugates.
 Various bioconjugation reactions have been developed to chemically modify proteins.
-Common types of bioconjugation reactions on proteins are coupling of lysine, cysteine, and tyrosine amino acid residues, as well as modification of tryptophan residues and of the N- and C- terminus.
+Common types of bioconjugation reactions on proteins are coupling to lysine, cysteine, and tyrosine amino acid residues, as well as modification of tryptophan residues and of the N- and C- terminus.

 However, these reactions often lack chemoselectivity and efficiency, because they depend on the presence of native amino acids, which are present in large quantities that hinder selectivity.
 There is an increasing need for chemical strategies that can effectively attach synthetic molecules site specifically to proteins.
 One strategy is to first install a unique functional group onto a protein, and then a bioorthogonal reaction is used to couple a biomolecule with this unique functional group.
 The bioorthogonal reactions targeting non-native functional groups are widely used in bioconjugation chemistry.
 Some important reactions are modification of ketone and aldehydes, Staudinger ligation with organic azides, copper-catalyzed Huisgen cycloaddition of azides, and strain promoted Huisgen cycloaddition of azides.

+Bioconjugation reactions would ideally possess the criteria of easy access to the components for reaction, high yield, high rate constant, wide tolerance of reaction conditions, and applicability in diverse contexts.
+Reactive proteins composed of native amino acids that meet these criteria can be termed Click biology reactions, by analogy to the efficient organic reactions of Click chemistry.
+Examples of Click biology for bioconjugation include HaloTag with alkyl halides, SNAP-tag with O-benzyl guanine, SpyTag with SpyCatcher, and split intein reconstitution.